ghi-electronics/Docs/software/tinyclr/getting-started.md

 8. Accept the licensing agreement to install the package.
 ![Accept Agreement for NuGet](images/accept-agreement-for-nuget.jpg)

 And, that's it!
 You're now ready to start programming using TinyCLR OS.
-Unless you want to install the NuGet packages to a local feed, you can skip the next section.

 ## Starting a New Project